 What’s the difference between the Everyday Account and Payment Plan?

 If you have an Everyday Account, you can spend whatever available credit you have anytime you wish on any items in the Home Direct store.
 The more you pay off, the more you’ll have available to spend again.
-If you want to make frequent purchases in an ongoing manner, the Everyday Account is your best option as it enables you to buy when you want (provided you have available credit).
+If you want to make frequent purchases in an ongoing manner, the Everyday Account is likely your best option as it enables you to buy when you want (provided you have available credit).

 Payment Plan is a fixed amount that you pay off over a set period of time.
 If you want to purchase again it will either be via a new Payment Plan Account or via an Everyday Account.
 Only selected Home Direct product categories are available to purchase using Payment Plan.

-Do you adhere to the Responsible Lending Code?
+Do you adhere to responsible lending principles?

 Yes.
 We only want you to be approved for finance if it is the right thing for you and your budget.